• Skip to primary navigation

 Type of Roast

 One huge factor in the taste of your cold brew is how the coffee bean was roasted.
-There are light, medium, and dark roasts with espresso usually falling in the dark roast category.
+There are light, medium, and dark roasts.

 Some people prefer light roasts, while others (especially espresso lovers) like dark roasts.
-However, you can experiment to see which type of roast you most prefer for your cold brew.
+However, you can experiment to see which type of roast you most prefer.

-You can also use a flavored coffee bean, like in this Salted Caramel Cold Brew recipe.
+You can also use a flavored coffee bean, like in this salted caramel recipe.

 Grind Size